By Cat, June 2007; updated May 2019, May 2021

 Note that the main active substance in willow bark is salicylic acid; that may sound familiar because the main ingredient in aspirin is a synthetic form, acetyl-salicylic acid, made by modifying the natural salicylic acid so Bayer could patent it.

 Skullcap works by reducing or inhibiting the inflammatory response (22).
-For this reason, it should only be used for a short period of time, because the inflammatory response it one of the tools used by your body’s immune system.
+For this reason, it should only be used for a short period of time, because the inflammatory response is one of the tools used by your body’s immune system.
 Do NOT take this if you are taking a type of sedative, especially a benzodiazepine (23).

+I do two sets of probiotics in rotation every 30 days; each contains a spore-based probiotic and a regular probiotic.
 For more about spore format, see “Bacillus Probiotics: Spore Germination in the Gastrointestinal Tract” (18A).

 - You Theory Spore Probiotic: I started this in April 2017, alternating with Mercola’s Complete Spore Restore (see previous).
 2 capsules per day includes Triphala blend (1,000 mg) and 3 Bacillus species, (total 6 billion CFU), same as those in Complete Spore Restore (previous).
 See iHerb code YOU-00722 for more info.
 I like that it contains the Ayurvedic Triphala blend, and only 3 probiotic species.